splion-360/sentiment-analysis/README.md

 #### Model Configuration
 NOTE: Before starting the FastAPI server, ensure the model parameters in `config.py` are correctly set:
+You can download the pretrained weights from [here](https://drive.google.com/drive/folders/1ckwXgusr7Ygo-BRiie0j6HCV6cC6W69O?usp=sharing) and place it inside `training/inference/`
 #### Start the Server
 From the root, start the server:
 ```bash